Muun-Muun/Lunar-lander-simulation/README.md

 We designed an attitude control loop to align the lunar-lander in the direction of acceleration calculated from guidance.

-In addition, performance was verified through 6dof simulation.
+Also, performance was verified through 6dof simulation.

 All of the above processes were performed in Matlab.